 Dr Joseph Mercola has a clinic in Illanois and promotes regenerative agriculture as the way of getting out of the industrial farming mess.
 “Numerous farms around the world have started switching to regenerative agriculture, which gives us hope that we’re not entirely on the road to destruction.
 Regenerative agriculture focuses on helping the environment heal from years and years of human abuse.
 It aims to bring back to the soil what has been depleted, which means that we’re getting back the minerals and nutrients that we are supposed to be getting.”

-Mercola has a strong commercial interest in promoting regen ag, his anti-conventional agriculture views support natural products available from his on-line shop.
+Mercola has a strong commercial interest in promoting RA, his anti-conventional agriculture views support natural products available from his on-line shop.
 Products include supplements, food & drinks, personal care, clothing, healthy home and pets.

 Bush contends that increasing use of the herbicide glyphosate and other toxins in conventional farming over the last 25 is related to “… the most profound explosion of chronic disease in human history.
 The answer is Regenerative Agriculture,” he writes on his web site.